* Biggest test since flirting with bankruptcy in early 2000s

 * A month after abrupt removal of chief executive

-* Cannot promise a return to growth in next two years (Adds background, pics)
+* Cannot promise a return to growth in next two years (Adds chairman comments, details)

 COPENHAGEN, Sept 5 (Reuters) - Lego said it would lay off 8 percent of its staff and revamp its business after reporting its first fall in sales in more than a decade on Tuesday.

-The Danish toymaker announced a 5-percent decline in mid-year revenue a month after abruptly removing its chief executive, suggesting it is facing its biggest test since flirting with bankruptcy in the early 2000s.
+The report of a 5-percent decline in mid-year revenue came a month after Lego abruptly removed its chief executive, suggesting the company is facing its biggest test since flirting with bankruptcy in the early 2000s.

 "We have now pressed the reset-button for the entire group," executive chairman Jorgen Vig Knudstorp said, acknowledging the business had grown too complicated.